andrewtrandev/GitGrub-2-way-market-place/README.md

 ##### 4. Describe your project’s models in terms of the relationships (active record associations) they have with each other.
 * Complete discussion of the project’s models with an understanding of how its active record associations function

+Active record associations allow active record models to be associated with each other and interact with each other in an abstracted way.

+Dependent controls what happens to the object when the parent is destroyed.
+Dependent Destroy causes the associated object to be destroyed.